isomorphic-software/smartclient-docs/reference.md

 See [i18n](kb_topics/i18n.md#kb-topic-internationalization-and-localization) for more background on internationalization and loading language packs for the current locale.

 ---
-## KB Topic: longEvents

-### Description
-When events fill a day or span multiple days, it becomes impractical to view and interact with them in normal Calendar views.
-Users need a clear means of viewing and interacting with those events

----
 ## KB Topic: multiAutoChildren

 ### Description